Acce5sDenied/MCBE_Parkour_wiki/README.md

 |fences                                 |0.25×0.25           |1.5        |centered.                                                         |
 |end rod & lightning rods               |0.25×0.25           |1          |centered.                                                         |
 |chains                                 |0.1875×0.1875       |1          |centered.                                                         |
+//todo

 -----
 ### Composite collision boxes
+//todo

 ## Movement mechanics
+//todo
-+ yxz collision order
++ Y then X then Z collision order
-#### player collision block
+#### player's collision block
 + normally is 0.6×0.6 horizontally and 1.8 vertically.
 + while shifted is 0.6×0.6 horizontally and 1.49 vertically.
 + while crouched

 ## Bedrock differences
-Features exclusive to Bedrock edition of Minecraft that does not appear in Java.
+Features or missing features exclusive to Bedrock edition of Minecraft that does not appear in Java.
 + strafing don't give the 2% boost (ofc)
 + no inertia i think
 + position is stored in floats